DATA-BACKED GUIDE · UPDATED JULY 2026

 Pet cancer treatment costs by type: surgery, chemo and radiotherapy

 A cancer diagnosis for your cat or dog raises a hard practical question alongside the emotional one: what will treatment cost, and which type.
 The answer depends heavily on the plan, because surgery, chemotherapy, radiotherapy and palliative care sit at very different price points.
-The real prices below show the range, and this guide explains what separates them.
+The real prices on this page show that range, and this guide explains what separates them so you can weigh the options with your vet rather than guessing.

 The quick version

-• Referral to an oncology specialist adds cost but offers treatments a GP vet cannot.
+- Referral to an oncology specialist adds cost but offers treatments a GP vet cannot deliver.

 What people actually paid